A comprehensive resource for safe and responsible laser useHow to reduce incidents:

 We are sometimes asked for suggestions on how to reduce laser/aircraft incidents, and improve safety.
 Below, listed in red, are some recommended actions.
-Additional details are on some of the webpages here at LaserPointerSafety.com.
-A list of these webpages, with suggestions on how to reduce incidents, is here.
+Additional details are on the various How to reduce incidents webpages here at LaserPointerSafety.com.
+We also have a newer page from spring 2016 titled What should be done about laser pointers?

 Extent of the problem